 Truth be told, elder abuse is a family issue.
 Neglect is the most common type of abuse identified.

 12. Does New Jersey have any laws to protect against elder abuse?

 Yes, New Jersey has many laws and procedures to protect against elder abuse and exploitation.
 Two primary examples are The Prevention of Domestic Violence Act of 1991 and the Adult Protective Services Act.
 The acts cover many forms of abuse that leave the person in physical fear of their abuser.

 13. Are there criminal penalties for the abusers?

 You bet there are.
-New Jersey has laws that address criminal penalties for various types of elder abuse.
-Law enforcement officers and prosecutors are trained on elder abuse and ways to use criminal and civil laws to bring abusers to justice.
+New Jersey has laws that impose criminal penalties for various types of elder abuse.
+Law enforcement officers and prosecutors are trained about elder abuse and ways to use criminal and civil laws to bring abusers to justice.

 14. What if the abuse is coming from a nursing home or assisted living facility?

 If you suspect abuse or exploitation from a long-term care facility you should contact the Office of the Institutional Care Ombudsman.
 Federal law protects confidentiality of all complaints and records.
 Reporting such abuse to the office can provide immunity to the person reporting the abuse.